-After budget priorities are set, ACPS budget finance staff meet with ACPS principals and staff to promote and support the development of budget requests reflective of those priorities.
-These budget requests are received by ACPS budget finance staff during the month of October.
-Also during October, the Board holds a public hearing (it was on October 1, 2020, the same day as the budget priorities are adopted), and ACPS budget finance staff traditionally holds a Community Budget Forum to preview the budget process for that year and the priorities that will guide the budget process (it was on October 19, 2020).
+After budget priorities are set, ACPS budget staff meet with ACPS principals and staff to promote and support the development of budget requests reflective of those priorities.
+These budget requests are received by ACPS budget staff during the month of October.
+Also during October, the Board holds a public hearing (for FY22, it was on October 1, 2020, the same day as the budget priorities were adopted), and ACPS budget staff traditionally hold a Community Budget Forum to preview the budget process for that year and the priorities that will guide the budget process (for FY22, it was on October 19, 2020).

-Several other pieces of critical information are received by ACPS budget finance staff during the months of October and November.
-Despite being targeted to arrive in late-September, it is usually during the month of October that ACPS receives "actual enrollment" or average daily membership (ADM) data.
-This data guides Virginia state funding projections for the fiscal year, which make up about \$50M of the total ACPS Operating budget (close to \$300M in FY21).
+Several other pieces of critical information are received by ACPS budget staff during the months of October and November.
+Despite being targeted to arrive in late-September, it is usually during the month of October that ACPS receives actual enrollment or average daily membership (ADM) data.
+This data guides Virginia state funding projections for the fiscal year, which make up about \$50M of the total budget (close to \$300M in FY21).
 The City's budget guidance, which typically comes out at the end of October or beginning of November following a Council retreat, is another critical piece of information since City funds formulate approximately 75% of the total budget.
-Finally, enrollment projections are usually received the first or second week of November.
-ACPS staff complete as much of the draft budget as they can without these projections, but they are needed in order to finalize the draft budget.
-ACPS budget finance staff noted that inputting the enrollment numbers is not as simple as it might seem, and that principals often need to go back to their staffing plans to readjust not just classroom, but other positions.
-During the months of November and December, ACPS budget finance staff work on reviewing and refining budget proposals and compiling them into a workable budget proposal.
+Enrollment projections are also usually received the first or second week of November.4

+During the months of November and December, ACPS budget staff work on reviewing and refining budget proposals and compiling them into a workable budget proposal.
+ACPS staff complete as much of the draft budget as they can without the projections described above, but they are needed in order to finalize the draft budget.
+ACPS budget staff noted that inputting the enrollment numbers is not as simple as it might seem, and that principals often need to go back to their staffing plans to readjust not just classroom, but other positions, based on enrollment figures.

-It is during this same time that the Capital Improvement Plan ("CIP") is considered by the Board.
-This is handled separately from the Combined Funds budget and in the ACPS budget finance staff's view, more straightforward as it is a five-year document.
-The Superintendent typically presents the proposed CIP in November (during a regular Board meeting), followed by two Board work sessions,
+It is during this same time that the CIP is considered by the Board.
+This is handled separately from the Combined Funds budget and in the ACPS budget staff's view, more straightforward as it is a multi-year document.
+The Superintendent typically presents the proposed CIP in November (during a regular Board meeting), followed by two Board work sessions, a public hearing (held on the same day as one of the work sessions), two add/delete sessions, and ultimately, the adoption of the CIP in mid-December.
+Typically, the discussion is focused on the activities slated for the next fiscal year and what has changed from the prior year's approved CIP.